 17. Free Coaching Call

 Although this is a more expensive lead magnet to create than some, due to its time-intensive nature, free coaching calls have the potential to produce huge ROI.
 Particularly if you sell a high-ticket item, getting leads on the phone may prove to be instrumental in converting people from visitor, to lead, to customer.

 That’s it!
-We just gave you 17 powerful lead magnet ideas to grow your email list.
+We just gave you 17 powerful lead magnet templates and ideas to grow your email list.

 Now it’s your turn.
-Go ahead and pick one of the lead magnet ideas above, create it, and offer it on your website with an opt in capture form.
+Go ahead and pick one of the lead magnet examples above, create it, and offer it on your website with an opt in capture form.